 Nugenix GH-Boost Review - Can It Work or Is It Just a Fad?

-Nugenix GH-Boost is a supplement that claims to boost your growth hormone production through a blend of amino acids and sleep-supporting ingredients.
+Nugenix GH-Boost is a supplement that allegedly boosts your growth hormone production through a blend of amino acids and sleep-supporting ingredients.

-Most men experience a decline in growth hormone when they hit their 30s, which leads to a decrease in energy and a slow degeneration of muscle strength.
-Supplements like Nugenix GH-Boost market themselves as a simple solution for those men.
+Most men experience a decline in growth hormone when they hit their 40s, which leads to a decrease in energy and a slow degeneration of muscle strength.
+Supplements like Nugenix GH-Boost market themselves as a solution for those men.

-You’ll take one packet of GH-Boost mixed with water before bed.
-Take it on an empty stomach.
+You’ll take one packet of GH-Boost mixed with water before bed on an empty stomach.
 By doing so, Nugenix says you’ll boost your body’s ability to produce growth hormones.

 “GABA” stands for gamma-aminobutyric acid.
 This chemical operates in your brain.
 It binds to certain parts of your nervous system to calm you down, which leads to better sleep.
 This purpose meshes with Nugenix’s claim that GH-Boost can help you sleep better.